UmutDeniz26/Converting-frames-to-arduino-IDE/README.md

 6 - ) Copy the result and paste into excelToCodeStep2.
 Then, execute.

-7 - ) Finally,copy the output and paste (like i did in "demoLedEffect.ino") to arduino code.
+7 - ) Finally,copy the output and paste (like i did in "demoLedEffect.ino") to arduino IDE.

 !!!!
 Also you can convert multiple frame at once, with same steps. !!!!